Best Day Trips from Annecy & Things to Do Outside of Annecy

 Hop on a train to see Mer de Glace glacier or take a cable car to Aiguille du Midi Skywalk to see the ground below your feet!

-If you have kids with you, hit the Alpine Coaster!
-I must say, my husband had just as much as my son on this coaster so might not be just for the kids.
+If you have kids with you, hit the alpine coaster!
+I must say, my husband had just as much as my son on this coaster, so it might not be just for the kids.

 Perouges